GalvanizeOpenSource/tableau-workshop/README.md

 Topics covered will include visualization best practices, utilizing calculated fields, data preparation techniques, working with multiple measures, and creating drill down variables.

+You can view the Tableau Public version of the workbook here: https://public.tableau.com/views/TableauWorkshop-FBICrimeData2013/Demonstration1?:embed=y&:display_count=yes

 Please have Tableau Public installed on your computer (or Tableau Desktop if you bought a license) so you can follow along with the activities presented.
 You can find the installation instructions in this location https://public.tableau.com/en-us/s/.

 Installation instructions for TabPy (Python integration with Tableau): https://github.com/tableau/TabPy.